buckeye43210/resume/resume_long.md

 ## Summary
 |
-Cyber Security professional with over 30 years of experience in software and cyber engineering.
+Senior Sys Admin and Cyber Security professional with over 30 years of experience in software and cyber engineering.
 Expert in Ansible, Python, and Linux system management, with a proven track record in vulnerability assessments, automation, and open-source contributions.
 Skilled in leading teams to achieve security objectives in high-stakes environments.
 \vspace{10pt}

 ## Education